 Music is my life and I cannot imagine a life without music in it.
 Music is a pathway to emotions, feelings and ideas that may have otherwise remained buried.

 I began my music studies in Northern NSW with Robert Atchison and attended lessons with Gwyn Roberts before entering the Queensland Conservatorium to study with Richard Dedecius.
 During this time, I attended lessons and master classes with Andre Navarra, Christopher Bunting and Douglas Cummings.

-In 1988, I accepted a permanent position with the West Australian Symphony Orchestra and then returned to Brisbane in 1991, taking up my appointment with the Queensland Symphony Orchestra.
+In 1988, I accepted a permanent position with the West Australian Symphony Orchestra and then returned to Brisbane in 1991, taking up my appointment with Queensland Symphony Orchestra.

-I was awarded a Masters Degree in performance from The University of Queensland in 2003 and have been invited to play with a wide range of chamber music ensembles; performances include recitals, live radio broadcasts for ABC Classic FM, CD recordings, commercial recordings and invitations to play at national and international music festivals.
+I was awarded a Masters Degree in performance from The University of Queensland in 2003 and have been invited to play with a wide range of chamber music ensembles; performances include recitals, live radio broadcasts for ABC Classic, CD recordings, commercial recordings and invitations to play at national and international music festivals.

 My favourite piece of music

 Sarabande from J.S.
 Bach’s Fifth Suite for Unaccompanied Cello.
 The Sarabande is timeless and hauntingly beautiful.